passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.key_pred_ml.md

 Improvement of ML precision:

-Christopher and Michael have bette results on the precision, because they provide the classifier with less information, more focused about the related Data Structure of the node.
+Christopher and Michael have better results on the precision, because they provide the classifier with less information, more focused about the related Data Structure of the node.
 A good assumption is to say that we can uniquely identify Data Structures by their number of pointers.

 * [ ] Try to learn classifiers on a subset of the samples, with only DTN information after the initial Key Prediction with high recall classifier, so as to increate the general performance.